arungudelli/python.shiksha/content/en/library/built-in-functions/anext-built-in-function-python/index.md

 ---
 title: "Python anext() function syntax, usage & example"
-description: "The 'anext()' function is a one of the built-in functions in python"
+description: "The 'anext()' function is a one of the built-in functions in Python"
 date: "2022-07-07T03:40:05+09:00"
 draft: false
 link: "anext() Built-in functions"